Released in November 2011, Skyward Sword was an ambitious effort by Nintendo to shake up one of its most beloved series.

 Hidemaro Fujibayashi was the director for Skyward Sword, with series creator Shigeru Miyamoto not having much to do with it.

-Now, it appears the major complaints about the title stem from those two issues – the controls and the linear structure.
-Let’s take a look at the former first.
+Now, it appears the major complaints about the title stem from those two issues:

 On the whole it works pretty well, but can be a bit fiddly at times.
 But some gamers think the system is an abomination and have made it very clear online they hate it.

-The second issue is Skyward Sword’s linear structure.
-It’s often quite clear where to go and what to do, taking the exploration element away from the series.
-Nintendo listened to fan feedback for that with the successor Breath of the Wild, a vast openworld romp.
+The #2 issue is Skyward Sword’s linear structure.
+It’s typically quite clear where to go and what to do, taking the exploration element away in some respects (Nintendo listened to fan feedback for that with the successor Breath of the Wild, a vast open world romp).

-But this doesn’t ruin Skyward Sword for us.
-The new approach is different, sure, but there are still some epic areas to cover – as with the Lanayru region covered above.
+For us, it doesn’t ruin Skyward Sword.
+The approach is different, sure, but there are still some epic areas to cover—as with the Lanayru region covered above.

 There’s a much geater emphasis on platforming, for sure, which disappointed fans of the series wanting to head out and explore stuff.

-Yet the shift away from the series’ characteristics doesn’t dent the charm – it’s beautiful to look at and a typically immersive experience.
+Yet the shift away from the series’ characteristics doesn’t dent the charm—it’s beautiful to look at and an immersive experience.

 As Link, you live in Skyloft as a knight in training.
-It’s a sort of sky city where you ride giant loftwing birds around, which isn’t executed in the fun sounding way you’d expect.
+It’s a sort of sky city where you ride giant loftwing birds (modelled off the African shoebill, stork-like species), which isn’t executed in the fun sounding way you’d expect.

 The birds are quite slow and you’re often left to flap around for several minutes before reaching new stages, which you’re zapped to from Skyloft into the enemey-ridden world below.